China warns India not to harbour illusions in border stand-off

 Indian officials say about 300 soldiers from either side are facing each other about 150 metres (yards) apart on the plateau.

-They have told Reuters that both sides' diplomats have quietly engaged to try to keep the stand-off from escalating, and that India's ambassador to Beijing is leading the effort to find a way for both sides to back down without loss of face.
+They have told Reuters that both sides' diplomats have quietly engaged to try to ensure the stand-off does not escalate, and that India's ambassador to Beijing is leading the effort to find a way for both sides to back down from confrontation without losing face.

-Chinese state media have warned India of a fate worse than its defeat suffered in a brief border war in 1962.
-China's military has held live fire drills close to the disputed area, they said this month.
+Chinese state media have warned India of a fate worse than the defeat it suffered in their brief border war in 1962.

-Reporting by Ben Blanchard; Writing by Michael Martina; Editing by Clarence Fernandez
+This month, state media said China's military had carried out live fire drills close to the disputed area.
+(Reporting by Ben Blanchard; Writing by Michael Martina; Editing by Clarence Fernandez)